Mehmet Shehu: Partisan life

+Military career

 After Albania was liberated from the German occupation in November 1944, Shehu became the deputy chief of the general staff and, after he studied in Moscow, became the chief of the general staff.
 Later, he was also a lieutenant general and a full general.

 In 1948, Shehu "expurgated" from the party the element who "tried to separate Albania from the Soviet Union and lead her under Belgrade's influence".
 This made him the nearest person to Enver Hoxha and brought him high offices.
 After the purge of Koçi Xoxe, he took over the Ministry of Internal Affairs.
 However, he remained in Hoxha's shadow.

 From 1948, he was a member of the Central Committee and the Politburo of the Party of Labour of Albania, and, from 1948 to 1953, he was a secretary of the Central Committee.
 He lost the latter position on June 24 when Enver Hoxha gave up the posts of Minister of Defence and Minister of Foreign Affairs while retaining the premiership.
 Hoxha was probably not willing to yield too much power to him.
 From 1948 to 1954 he was deputy prime minister (deputy chairman of the Council of Ministers) and Minister of Internal Affairs.
 The latter post made him commander of the secret police, the Sigurimi.
 In 1954, he succeeded Hoxha as Prime Minister.
 From 1974 he was also the Minister of People's Defence while from 1947 to his death he was a deputy of the People's Assembly.